crawl/crawl/crawl-ref/docs/crawl_manual.rst

 A
   Show abilities/mutations.

+a
+  Show the ability menu, allowing you to activate an ability or read its description.

 \\
   Show item knowledge.
 You can toggle autopickup exceptions for item types in this screen.
 The screen has its own help text.